To recognise and appreciate the richness and variety of music within other cultures.

-At Key Stage 3, music offers students the opportunity to work with their voices and a variety of instruments and software, aiming to develop musical knowledge, skills and understanding alongside a grounding in music theory.
+At Key Stage 3 students receive a weekly lesson of music.
+Music offers students the opportunity to work with their voices and a variety of instruments and software, aiming to develop musical knowledge, skills and understanding alongside a grounding in music theory.
 Students will work independently, in small groups and as a whole class to create music in a variety of styles, beginning to explore the areas of study required for GCSE.
 Working in a format in keeping with the GCSE course also gives students a clear idea of whether they want to choose music as one of their options.

-Students have the opportunity to benefit from our visiting peripatetic music teachers who deliver vocal tuition and a wide variety of popular and orchestral instrumental lessons.
+Students have the opportunity to benefit from our visiting peripatetic music teachers from Bolton Music Service who deliver vocal tuition and a wide variety of popular and orchestral instrumental lessons.

-Year 10 and 11 students follow a music curriculum of performing, composing and appraising.
+Year 10 and 11 students follow the Eduqas syllabus.
 They are encouraged to form ensembles, as a requirement of the GCSE course is to submit at least one group performance.
-They will work on the professional notation software package, Sibelius, to develop their writing and creativity skills, applying their knowledge from the theoretical learning on the course.
+They are able to use music technology and can work on the notation software package, Sibelius, or Cubase to develop their writing and creativity skills, applying their knowledge from the theoretical learning on the course.
 In preparation for the written exam, students will study a wide range of musical styles, periods, and contexts to broaden their knowledge of the vast musical world.
 They will learn about the theoretical building blocks and elements of music, including compositional devices which they will use in their own musical compositions.

 We will assess if we are having the positive impact we aim for through regular monitoring (for example book scrutinies and learning walks) to ensure we are leading to positive progress for all.
 The curriculum will be evident across all lessons and students will be able articulate their learning confidently.
 This will also be reflected in student voice surveys, with students indicating that they are engaged and enjoying their Music lessons.